bartkemps/tring/README.md

 >
 >
 >**Returns:**
->A new TernaryArray containing the result of applying the operation.
+>A new TritArray containing the result of applying the operation.
 >
 >
 >**Remarks:**
 >
->This operation causes an implicit conversion to TernaryArray before applying the operation.
+>This operation causes an implicit conversion to TritArray before applying the operation.

 #### <code>[Ternary3.TernaryArray27](#ternary3ternaryarray27) **operator |**([Ternary3.Int27T](#ternary3int27t) value, [Ternary3.Trit[]](#ternary3trit) trits)</code>

 >Combines each trit in this ternary number with the corresponding trit in the provided array.
-This operation converts the number to a TernaryArray.
+This operation converts the number to a TritArray.
 >
 >**Parameters:**
 >- `value`: The ternary number to convert and combine.